shtanaka/react-boilerplate/README.md

 - `npm start`

 ## For prod
-Since we use React Router, we need to redirect all routes to SPA so refresh does not break.
-I managed to do this in nginx adding:
+Since we use React Router, we need to redirect all routes to SPA so refresh won't break.
+Managed to do this in nginx:

 ```
 location / {